router-resources/Tisperse-Dapp/README.md

 2) Supports multiple testnets such as Fuji, Mumbai, and BSC

-3) Works on web, Android, and iOS

-4) Easy to use and user-friendly interface
+3) Easy to use and user-friendly interface

-5) Saves time and effort
+4) Saves time and effort

 # 💬 Why Choose Tisperse?